 Seattle Sexual Abuse Attorneys

-Fighting For Sexual Abuse Survivors in Kent, Federal Way, Redmond, Des Moines & Tukwila
+Fighting For Sexual Abuse Survivors in Kent, Federal Way, Redmond, Des Moines, and Tukwila

 In addition to criminal penalties, the perpetrators of sexual abuse, child molestation, or sexual assault can all face civil justice for their heinous acts.
 Victims of any kind of sexual abuse can face serious economic damages as a direct result of what they were put through.
 This may include medical bills, future medical needs (including mental health treatments), and lost wages.